DSS

 SS invokes DSS to perform deterministic operations for a valid eCR.

-Knowledge Modules, and runs both a testing-mode and production-mode OpenCDS instance.
+In the authoring environment, DSS is populated with both TEST and PRODUCTION Knowledge Modules, and runs both a testing-mode and production-mode OpenCDS instance.
 DSS is invoked by means of the Shared Service Submission Tool (SST) in CAT-RCKMS.

-Knowledge Modules, and only runs the production-mode OpenCDS instance.
+In the reportability environment, DSS is only populated with PRODUCTION Knowledge Modules, and only runs the production-mode OpenCDS instance.
 DSS is invoked by the Shared Service (SS) once it has a valid payload and identified the jurisdictions (and by extension, the Knowledge Modules) necessary for determining a reportability response.

 Name